 Run Time Configurations

 Operations are requested to the AAL-LPU to perform specific HW Accelerated Function(s).
 Each operation shall be represented by an operation struct that shall define all necessary metadata, configurations and information required for the operation to be processed on an AAL-LPU.
 The operation structs shall define the operation type to be performed, including an operation status and reference to the AAL Profile specific operation data which can vary in size and content depending on the AAL profile.
 Each AAL profile shall define its own operation structure for its specific functions.

+AAL profile(s) offload, processing status query and processed data retrieval

+An application aggregates one or more than one AAL profile(s) and offload to the AALI implementation using a single AALI API invocation.
+As one example, for high-PHY AAL profiles defined in Chapter 5, multiple AAL profiles (where an AAL profile refers to a PHY channel/signal for one or more than one cell(s) and one or more than one UE(s)) scheduled within a slot can be aggregated and offloaded to an AAL-LPU by the application using a single AALI API invocation.

+The processing status of offloaded/enqueued AAL profile(s) can be queried by the application in an ‘asynchronous’ manner, i.e., not necessarily in the same order in which the AAL profile(s) are offloaded.
+In case the application retrieves the post-processed data from the AALI implementation, a ‘processing status query’ request can be bundled with a ‘processed data retrieval/dequeue’ request.
+In general, status query and dequeue request corresponding to multiple enqueue requests can be bundled together by the application and invoked through a single AALI API function.